 The second step is hire a contractor to install the on-site sewage treatment system.
 The installer must obtain an Authorization to Construct an On-site Sewage Treatment System before installation.
 All on-site sewage treatment systems are required to be inspected by a DEQ Certified Installer click here or the Department of Environmental Quality.

 The design and installation of an on-site sewage system is dependent on many factors.
 The size and shape of the lot, the size of the residence and the results of the soil test.
 There are instances when a system described in our rules cannot be designed and an alternative on-site system is needed.
 Alternative systems must be approved by the DEQ prior to the system installation.
 For additional information concerning alternative systems and the application/approval process for alternative systems, please contact your local DEQ representative or (405)702-6100.

 When an on-site system is properly designed, installed, and maintained, it serves as an effective and economic treatment system.
-All three must be performed to insure the effectiveness and long-term economy.
+All three must be performed to ensure the effectiveness and long-term economy.
 More times than not, however, the on-site system is installed and forgotten.
 Maintenance is the homeowner’s responsibility and is the key to avoid system malfunctions and possible costly repairs.

 The type and frequency of maintenance required for your on-site system depends on the type of system.
 So, the first step of system maintenance is to know the type of system that serves your home or business.
 Listed below are descriptions for the types of on-site systems.
 Click on the type of system for a detailed explanation of specific maintenance items.

 If you are still unsure about the type of system you have after reading the descriptions below, then contact your local DEQ office for assistance at (405)702-6100.